jillsuarez/cocktail-shabash/README.md

 # cocktail-shabash
 ## Introduction

 Cocktail-Shabash is an application designed to rectify the coordination problem a user faces when trying to design an at-home date night.
-The user in question is presented with a button, properly coined the “Shabash” button, which will sort through a list of options from AP1 and AP2 to produce a randomly assigned pairing of a cocktail and movie.
+The user in question is presented with a button, properly coined the “Shabash” button, which will sort through a list of options from CocktailDB and MovieDB to produce a randomly assigned pairing of a cocktail and movie.
 If the user is displeased with their presented option, the user can simply reshuffle their options by clicking the “Shabash” button for (in theory) infinite combinations.

 ## Built With: